-10 YEARS OF MONITORING AND EVALUATION THROUGH THE EYES AND STOMACHS OF CHINOOK SALMON The return of tidal inundation to over 750 acres of the U. S. Fish and Wildlife Service, Billy Frank Jr. Nisqually National Wildlife Refuge (Nisqually NWR) in fall of 2009 was the crowning moment in the effort to protect and restore the Nisqually Delta.
-The Nisqually NWR project complemented three earlier restoration projects completed by the Nisqually Indian Tribe (NIT) on tribal property to restore over 900 acres of the estuary, representing one of the largest estuary restoration projects in the Pacific Northwest and one of the most significant advances to date towards the recovery of Puget Sound.
-In order to monitor and evaluate the impact of the restoration project, a research partnership between the NIT, the U.S. Geological Survey (USGS), and the Nisqually NWR was formed in the years leading up to restoration.
-After over a decade of monitoring, the research team has made some notable findings.
-In order to put some of the research findings into perspective, it helps to evaluate how key ecosystem indicators are responding to the changes brought on by restoration.
-One of the most important ecosystem indicators in the Nisqually is Chinook salmon (Oncorhynchus tshawytscha), the most estuarine dependent of all the Pacific salmon.
-Chinook salmon juveniles migrate out of their natal river and enter the estuary to feed and grow for up to several months.
-This estuarine stopover helps to determine if the juvenile salmon will successfully reach adulthood in the Pacific Ocean and return to the river to spawn.
-If Chinook find the resources they need in the estuary then their chances improve to survive their multi-year Pacific Ocean migration.
-Nisqually Chinook are also important because they are one of the 27 Chinook populations in the Puget Sound listed as 'threatened' under the federal Endangered Species Act.
-Chinook are also critical prey for Southern Resident Killer Whales and extremely important to the cultural and economic well-being of the Nisqually Indian Tribe.
-The research team crafted a study plan aimed primarily at evaluating how the restoration would impact the ability of Chinook to access new habitat, find food in the new habitat, and ultimately grow and prosper.
-The last of the Nisqually NWR dike was removed in November of 2009 and the first juvenile Chinook were accessing the newly opened habitat by spring of 2010.
-These early pioneers encountered a rapidly changing landscape that can best be described as a major disturbance.
-Over 750 acres of freshwater wetland chock full of invasive reed canary grass was almost immediately laid to waste as saltwater flooded in with each high tide after the dike was removed.
-The transformation from a freshwater system to an evolving brackish marsh occurred rapidly and the Chinook responded.
+10 YEARS OF MONITORING AND EVALUATION THROUGH THE EYES AND STOMACHS OF CHINOOK SALMON The return of tidal inundation to over 750 acres of the U.S. Fish and Wildlife Service, Billy Frank Jr. Nisqually National Wildlife Refuge (Nisqually NWR) in fall of 2009 was the crowning moment in the effort to protect and restore the Nisqually Delta.
+The Nisqually NWR project complemented three earlier restoration projects completed by the advances to date towards the recovery of Puget Sound.
+In order to changes brought on by restoration.
+One of the most important ecosystem indicators in the Nisqually is Chinook salmon (Oncorhynchus tshawytscha), the most estuarine dependent of all the Pacific salmon. estuary to feed and grow for up to several months.
+This estuarine reach adulthood in the Pacific Ocean and return to the river to spawn.
+If Chinook find the resources they need in the estuary then their chances populations in the Puget Sound listed as 'threatened' under the and economic well-being of the Nisqually Indian Tribe.
+The research team crafted a study plan aimed primarily at evaluating how the restoration would impact the ability of Chinook to access new habitat, find food in the new habitat, and ultimately grow and prosper. habitat by spring of 2010.
+These early pioneers encountered a rapidly bance.
+Over 750 acres of freshwater wetland chock full of invasive reed canary grass was almost immediately laid to waste as saltwater formation from a freshwater system to an evolving brackish marsh occurred rapidly and the Chinook responded.
 Juvenile Chinook now have access to 131% more tidal channel after restoration, bringing the total tidal channel length to over 20 miles!
-The new, previously inaccessible, habitat can be utilized by juvenile Chinook over a broad range of tidal cycles, increasing total accessibility to more than 75% of the time.
-The increased space Chinook can occupy and the increased amount of time they can spend in the marsh enables the fish to take advantage of a rich supply of new food resources.
+The new, previously range of tidal cycles, increasing total accessibility to more than 75% of advantage of a rich supply of new food resources.
 The Nisqually NWR delta restoration continues to evolve as sediment moves in and is distributed by the tides which paves the way for salt marsh plants to grow.
-The tidal channels, which function as fish highways, continue to change as processes like erosion and accretion strike a dynamic equilibrium.
-The transitional environment may appear hostile and unproductive to the casual observer but research has shown that the restoring area is a fish food producing machine.
-Some of the favorite prey of juvenile Chinook can be found in the developing estuary in the form of dipteran flies and small crustaceans.
+The tidal channels, which function in the developing estuary in the form of dipteran flies and small crustaceans.
 The increase in available food for juvenile Chinook after restoration is staggering.
-For example; in just one small channel in the restoration area, there was an estimated 650,000 kilojoules of energy available to feeding Chinook or 155,354 food calories.
-The entire restoration area had a an estimated standing prey biomass of invertebrates that was equivalent to 6,000,000 kilojoules (1,434,034 food calories) in 2012 which is comparable to over 3500 cheeseburgers of energy!
-Luckily juvenile Chinook don't have to worry about nolesterol after feeding on all the energy rich flies and crustaceans.
+For example; in just one small channel in energy available to feeding Chinook or 155,354 food calories.
+The entire restoration area had a an estimated standing prey biomass of invertebrates that was equivalent to 6,000,000 kilojoules (1,434,034

 Juvenile Chinook are readily accessing the restoration area and feeding on the wealth of prey being produced in the restoring habitat.
-The increased energy available for juvenile Chinook in the estuary translates into more Chinook being able to put on the growth necessary to survive their strenuous multi-year journey to the Pacific Ocean and then back to the Nisqually River to spawn.
-Chinook can live up to 5 years so it is still too early to detect whether restoration has increased the total number of adult Chinook returning to the Nisqually River It will take decades before a restoration project the size of the Nisqually is considered 'mature' and before the impacts to fish and wildlife can fully be assessed.
+The increased energy available for juvenile Chinook in the estuary translates into more Chinook being able to put on the growth necessary to survive their strenuous multi-year journey to the Pacific wildlife can fully be assessed.
 However, based on the first ten years of monitoring the restoration project has dramatically increased the space and food available for juvenile Chinook in the delta and space and food are incredibly important to Chinook at this stage in their life.
-The Nisqually Delta is an amazing living laboratory in one of the most productive habitats in the Pacific Northwest.
-Continued monitoring is crucial to understanding how restoration, land use changes, climate change, and a wide range of management scenarios impact fish and wildlife.
-YIL-ME-HU WINTER 2021 WINTER 2021 WINTER 2021 Nisqually River Foundation Honors Jim Wilcox for Lifetime of Stewardship The Nisqually River Foundation held the third Daniel J. Evans Event on September 4, 2019, honoring Jim Wilcox with the Daniel J. Evans Nisqually Stewardship Award.
+The Nisqually Delta is an amazing living laboratory in one of the Nisqually River Foundation Honors Jim Wilcox for Lifetime of Stewardship The Nisqually River Foundation held the third Daniel J. Evans Event on September 4, 2019, honoring Jim Wilcox with the Daniel J. Evans Nisqually Stewardship Award.
 Every five years, the presentation of the Evans Award gives us an opportunity to recognize someone who has shown extraordinary leadership in protecting and advocating for the Nisqually Watershed.